 “There are two fools for every market: one asks for too little, the other for too much.”
 (Russian proverb)

-There are only four ingredients that matter when setting a price: company, cost, competitor, and customer.
+There are only four ingredients that matter when setting a price: company, cost, competitor and customer.
 When prompted, most business professionals cite these four “Cs” in a matter of seconds.
 However, they then struggle to define each input or combine them into a proper decision.
 The session proposes a simple “two-finger” framework to address this problem.
 We draw several lessons, but two stand out.
-First, finding the right price implies striking a balance between looking inside and outside of the organization for inspiration.
+First, finding the right price implies striking a balance between looking inside and outside of the organisation for inspiration.
 Second, the key criterion is a solid understanding of how one’s offering differs from those of competitors in the eyes of the target customer.
 Indeed, a business that cannot translate value added into dollars and cents is a business without confidence or control.